excalamus/peut-publier/README.md

   ```

 Next, add `peut-publier` to your Emacs [load-path](https://www.gnu.org/software/emacs/manual/html_node/elisp/Library-Search.html).
 Place the
-following in your `init.el` or evaluate ueing `M-x eval-expression`:
+following in your `init.el` or evaluate using `M-x eval-expression`:

 ```emacs-lisp
 ;; add the peut-publier repository to the load-path